zhero9/MIPUP/README.md

 two optimization problems on branchings in a derived directed acyclic graph.
 Building on these formulations, we can model the two problems with simple polynomially-sized integer linear programs.
 This git repository contains implementation of the results.
-As an input we take a matrix, construct corresponding digraph and consequently ILP formulations.
+As an input we take a matrix, construct corresponding digraph, and consequently the ILP formulations.
 ILP are solved using [IBM CPLEX](https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/).

 ## 3. Input formats
-We give two different ways of input.
-The first type is the classical binary matrix as described in problem and the other one is a transpose of a matrix containing the measured value of mutations and a threshold.
+We allow for two types of input.
+The first type is the classical binary matrix as described in the problem formulation.
+The other one is a transpose of a matrix containing the variant allele frequency of every SSNV in every sample and a threshold for transforming these into binary values.
+This format is the same used by tool [LICHeE](https://github.com/viq854/lichee).

 ### 3.1 {0,1} matrices
 The input for the problem is a **m**x**n** binary matrix in .csv format separeted by ";".
 The first column must contain the row (i.e., sample) names,